A pursuit of finding the ‘right’ diet and to eat ‘healthy’ can become unhealthy if it becomes an obsession and takes the joy out of eating and life.

 Unfortunately, all we absolutely know with certainty is that each and every one of us will die.

-Therefore, what is the point in being obsessed with healthy eating and adopting lifestyle behaviours that may not be sustainable or enjoyable?
+Therefore, what is the point of being obsessed with healthy eating and adopting lifestyle behaviours that may not be sustainable or enjoyable?

 Eating ‘junk food’, watching movies and taking time off work are all acceptable actions in a balanced life, but they aren’t all any of us what to experience in our life.